EZ-Robotics/EZ-Template/ez-template-docs/docs/user_control.md

 ### toggle_modify_curve_with_controller()
 Enables/disables buttons used for modifying the controller curve with the joystick.

-`toggle` true enables, false disables.
+`toggle` true enables, false disables

 <Tabs
   groupId="ex7"